 Defender of Pusan, 8 Inch Howitzer, M1

-During the dark days following the Chinese entrance into the Korean War, American troops retreated to Pusan on the southern shores of Korea.
-The U.S. Army held out against the North Koreans and Chinese to eventually push them back past the 38th parallel through tough fighting and the effective use of heavy artillery.
-The cornerstone of American heavy artillery was the M115 8 Inch Howitzer.
+During the opening months of the Korean War, North Korean forces pushed South Korean and American troops south to the city of Pusan on the southern shores of Korea.
+The U.S. Army held out against the North Koreans, and eventually pushed them back almost to the Chinese border in the north.
+One part of holding the Pusan Perimeter was the effective use of heavy artillery such as the M115 8 Inch Howitzer..